mubarizahmed/desk_control/README.md

 - **Pomodoro Timer** - A simple timer that helps you focus on your work for a some template amount of time and then take a break.
 Current implementation is 25 minutes of work and 5 minutes of break.
 You can change this in the code.
 - **Calendar** - Displays the current date and the next 2 events from your Google Calendar.
 You need to set up a Google script to get the events from your calendar.
 See the [Google Calendar Setup](#google-calendar-setup) section below.

-## Planned Features

 - **Spotify Control** - Control your Spotify playback (play, pause, next, previous) from the widget.

 - **Todoist Integration** - View and complete your upcoming tasks from Todoist.

+## Planned Features

+- **PCB Design** - Single PCB design that can be printed on PCBWay or JLCPCB.

+- **Housing** - §D printed housing for the PCB and screen.

+- **Sensor Integration** - Add more sensors to the project - maybe a temperature sensor, humidity sensor, etc. to get more data from the environment.

+- **Widget Details** - Widgets will be clickable and will show more details about the current state.
+For example, the weather widget will show the hourly forecast for the next 24 hours, the calendar widget will show the events for the next week, etc.

 ## Hardware Setup (Work in Progress)